 In large teams composed either of developers or technical writers, the use of a shared repository for the source or document files is a must.
 Often many authors are changing the same file at the same time.

-When there are modifications between the source and the target file you can see them in detail, at word level, by clicking the "Show modification details at word level" button from the Compare menu.
+When there are modifications between the source and the target file or fragment, you can see them in detail, at word level, by selecting the Show Word Level details option from the Compare menu.

-You can also see modifications in even deeper detail, at character level, by clicking the "Show modification details at char level" button from the Compare menu.
+You can also see modifications in even deeper detail, at character level, by clicking the Show Character Level detail button from the Compare menu.

 If a file or a folder exists only on one side of the compared directories, the name of the file or folder will be colored blue and marked with an "X".
 If a file exists in both directories but the content is different, the name of the file will be colored red and marked with a "not-equal" sign.

 By double-click on a line containing image files, a Compare Images dialog will be displayed.
 The dialog displays the images in both sides, scaled to fit the available area in the view.
 You can use contextual menu actions to scale the images to fit in the view.
 This is useful for visual comparison.